armandaskalu/API-testing-themoviedb.org/README.md

 Test types / techniques used: JavaScrispts tests checking response time, status code and response body: JSON value check - positive and negative testing (black box)

+Below you can find the execution report that was generated through the Postman collection runner - no defects were found.